Houston, Texas · Accepting Clients Nationwide & Globally

 Business & Employment-Based Immigration

-We help companies and professionals navigate H-1B, L-1, O-1, PERM, and EB visa categories — so the right people can work where they're needed.
+We help companies and professionals navigate H-1B, L-1, O-1, H-2A, H-2B, PERM, and EB visa categories — so the right people can work where they're needed.

 Work Visas & Employer Petitions